Skillet Corn Recipe

 I’m also sharing it just in time for your Thanksgiving recipe planning.
 This will be one of your new favorite Thanksgiving side dishes!
 I have been making this recipe for years and years and it always gets rave reviews.

-• butter: can substitute dairy free if needed
+• Butter: substitute dairy free if needed

-• salt & pepper: to taste
+• Salt & Pepper: to taste

 taking a spoonful of corn from the skillet